FabioTomaz/PyTorchToTFLite/readme.md

 ### 1. Building the project

 - Prepare your environment with CMake, a C++ 17 compiler and pthread.
 As far as I can remember, these are the only requirements.
 - You can build the project by running `./bin/build_macos.sh` or `./bin/build_linux.sh`, but it will probably fail.
 What is the cause?
-It didn't fail on my machine.
+  - OpenCV libraries are not linked to our program.
 - Edit the `src/CMakeLists.txt` - and the `cmake/generate_ar_input_file.cmake` if you are on linux - to fix it.

 ### 2. Understanding Silent-Face-Anti-Spoofing